Home > Services > e-Invoice System in 2024

 gst invoice maker

-Penalty for Not Generating e Invoices
+Penalty for Not Generating GST e Invoices

 Section 122 of CGST/SGST Act, which defines the offences and penalties related to invoicing and tax payments, also applies to e invoicing.
 According to the Act, if the registered businesses makes supplies without generating e invoices or commits any of the 21 offences mentioned in section 122 shall be punished with a penalty that shall be higher of the